ajodeh-juma/rvfv-circulating-strains/README.md

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

-**rvfvphylo** is a bioinformatics pipeline for characterizing circulating and vaccine strains of the Rift Valley fever virus**.
+**rvfvphylo** is a bioinformatics pipeline for characterizing circulating and vaccine strains of the Rift Valley fever virus.
 The pipeline has 3 main subworkflows:

-1. rvfvcirculatingstrains: This subworkflow performs a comparative genetic and evolutionary analysis for the 3 segments of RVFV against the commonly used vaccine strains (Smithburn, MP-12 and Clone-13)
+1. **rvfvcirculatingstrains**: This subworkflow performs a comparative genetic and evolutionary analysis for the 3 segments of RVFV against the commonly used vaccine strains (Smithburn, MP-12 and Clone-13)
-2. rvfvmutationalprofiling: This subworkflow performs mutational profiling for the 3 segments using the ZH548 strain.
+2. **rvfvmutationalprofiling**: This subworkflow performs mutational profiling for the 3 segments using the ZH548 strain.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool